 What hands are here? hah! they pluck out mine eyes.
-Will all great Neptune's ocean wash this blood Clean from my hand /9 ?
+Will all great Neptune's ocean wash this blood Clean from my hand /10 ?

-/9.
-Shakespeare had this from his brother tragedians.
+/10 Shakespeare had this from his brother tragedians.

 'Tis much happier for a man never to have known what honesty is, than once knowing it, after to forsake it.
 Macbeth begins now to see, at a distance, that virtue which he had forsaken; he sees the beauty of it, and repines at its loss.
 Jealousie, mistrust, and all the tyrannic passions now wholly possess him.
 He grows chiefly jealous of Banquo, because his posterity had been promised the crown.

 For Banquo's issue have I fil'd my mind: For them, the gracious Duncan have I murther'd.

-To make them kings: /10 the seed of Banquo kings: Rather than so, come Fate into the list, And champion me to th' utterance /11 ! /10.
-The place should thus be pointed, To make them kings.
-The seed of Banquo kings! to be spoken with irony and contempt, which gives a spirit to the sentence. /11.
-50 And to have any virtue is cause sufficient of a tyrant's hatred; hence vengeance is vowed against Macduff.
-I am in blood Stept in so far, that should I wade no more, Returning were as tedious as /12 go o'er.
-This is one of the great morals inculcated in the play, that wickedness draws on wickedness, such is <>it's deceitful nature.
-And how poetically is the whole managed, to make all the incidents produce each the other necessarily and in order; till the measure of their iniquity being full, they both miserably perish?
-And thus the fatal effects of ambition are described, and the story is one.
-The episodes, or under-actions, are so interwoven with the fabric of the story, that they are really parts of it, though seemingly but adornings.
-Thus, for instance, it being proper to shew the terrors of Macbeth for his murder of Banquo; the poet makes him haunted with /13 his apparition.
-And as wicked men are often superstitious, as well as inquisitive and jealous, to draw this character in him more strongly, he sends him to enquire his destiny of the three witches.
-But every thing falls out to encrease his misfortunes.
-There is such a cast of /14 an-
+To make them kings: /11 the seed of Banquo kings: Rather than so, come Fate into the list, And champion me to th' utterance /12!

+/11 The place should thus be pointed,

+To make them kings.
+The seed of Banquo kings!

+to be spoken with irony and contempt, which gives a spirit to the sentence.

+And to have any virtue is cause sufficient of a tyrant's hatred; hence vengeance is vowed against Macduff.

+I am in blood Stept in so far, that should I wade no more, Returning were as tedious as /13 go o'er.

-/12. i. e. as to go o'er.
-'Tis very common for our poet and his <>contempories to omit [to] the sign of the infinitive mood.
+/13 i. e. as to go o'er.
+'Tis very common for our poet and his contemporaries to omit [to] the sign of the infinitive mood.